“The purpose of technique is to free the unconscious.”

-Just as important as the steadiness of our practice is its quality.
+Just as important as the steadiness of our practice time is its quality.

-Attentive technical work gives rise to artistic command; mindless repetition produces nothing of value.
+Attentive technical work during deliberate practice gives rise to artistic command, whereas mindless repetition produces nothing of value.

 Every moment that we practice, therefore, we should embody Habits of Excellence – ease, expressiveness, accuracy, rhythmic vitality, beautiful tone, focused attention, and positive attitude.

 Then, excellence – that is, artistic excellence – becomes our default setting both in practice and on stage.

 “Every moment that we practice, we should embody Habits of Excellence.”